ytwoli/ollama/README.md

 + **Supported file types**: PDF, .pptx, .docx, .rtf, .pages, .epub, etc...
 + **Transformed output types**: Markdown, text.
 + **Extraction Capabilities**: Text, tables, images, graphs, comic books, mathematics equations
-##### Unstructured
+##### Unstructured.io
 Specialiting in extracting and transforming complex data from different formats.
 It transforms information in the documment into AI-friendly JSON files.
+For example in PDFs, it can partitial the documents based on their content types, like header, image, list and table, and chunk by their titles.

+**Process:**
+    + **Partition**: Extracts content from raw files and outputs that content as structured document elements.
+    + **Chunking**: After partition, chunking can rearrange the documents into some smaller size 'chunks', so that the limitation of embedding models can be fulfilled and the precision is improved.
+By chunking, UNSTRUCTURED offers by-title, by-page and by-similarity strategies, so that people can get more control of chunking phrase.
+After chunking, it willget document elements with types like: ```CompositeElement```(all text elements will become a ```CompositeElement``` after chunking), ```Table```(not combined with other elements) and ```TbaleChunk```(Large tables will be split according to the *Max Characters*)
+    + **Enriching**: Enriching enhances the data via summarizing images and tables, representing table in HTML markup format and Named Entity Recognition(NER).
+    + **Embedding**: Create a vector database which can be used in similarity search.

 #### Image Processing
 + **Llava**
 ## Implementation